Work in Georgia’s film/TV industry

 Do I have to enroll at Georgia College to register for GFA courses?
 No. Students who register for the non-credit GFA courses may enter the program without applying through the formal college admissions process.

 Am I able to receive certification if I register for non-credit GFA courses?
 Yes!

 What is the cost of the program?
-Each course fee is $750.
+Course fees typically vary from $750-$850.

 Are the classes online or in person?
 Some classes are currently conducted using a hybrid model with in-person and online learning while others are being conducted solely online.
 What model is used will vary per course, per semester.
 Please note that for the hybrid model, students will receive hands-on instruction, while completing lectures, discussions, assignments and tests virtually via Desire 2 Learn (D2L).
 The classes will meet synchronously each week.
 For safe and successful delivery of face-to-face instruction, due to COVID-19, GFA classes will be divided into smaller groups, implementing social distancing, while following GFA’s safety and sanitation protocols.
 Masks will be required for all instructors, students and staff.
 Students will report to their scheduled location on a rotating basis for the hands-on, face-to-face instruction.

 Will I have to take any in-person courses to complete my certification?
 Course offerings, locations, and how they are conducted vary per semester.
 If you would like more details, please contact GFA Academic Coordinator Carla Frazier Bah at firstname.lastname@example.org.

 Where does in-person instruction take place?
 Locations will vary per course, per semester.
 All information will be provided for each individual course before registration opens.
 Locations include but are not limited to the following:

 - 231 W. Hancock, St., Milledgeville, GA 31061

 - 461 Sandy Creek Rd., Fayetteville, GA 30214

 - Axis Replay: